 4. Present real-world dedication.
 Creating connections that go beyond simply saying you care becomes a promotion treasure trove via other stations along with social media and functions to validate a brand’s dedication.

-Not only did consumers keep their clothing longer, but earnings and sales actually grown the following year.
+Not only did consumers keep their clothing longer, but earnings and sales actually grew the following year.

 The Ability of AI